-Our Client Services Director, Rob Holdcroft, recently did one of those Facebook word clouds.
+A friend of mine recently did one of those Facebook word clouds.
 It took everything he has ever posted and placed it in a cloud.
-The biggest word was Hannah, his wife’s name.
-Well, of course Hannah is the most important thing in his life.
+The biggest word was Susie, his wife’s name.
+Well, of course Susie is the most important thing in his life.
 He knew that.
-Hannah knew that.
+Susie knew that.
 So what did he glean from this exercise?
 Absolutely nothing.

 As the word ‘cloud’ suggests, they have no substance.
 They are, quite simply, just pure fluff.
 Or as Jacob Harris, Senior Software Architect at the New York Times describes them – “filler visualization” in his article ‘Word Clouds Considered Harmful’.

 That’s all the hot air we are going to put out about word clouds.